templecloud/website/README.md

 XX TO DO

 We can always do more, but there's a limited number of hours in a day.
 Let's iterate instead.
 One step at a time.
 Some first version of a lesson is better than no lesson at all.
 And then over time, let's improve things, add more visuals, etc.

+The written style is "casual".
+Writing "it's okay" vs "it is okay" is fine.
+Both versions are fine!